'Extraordinary' corporate revolt over campaign donations shakes political world - KRDO

 In announcing their decisions, many companies described their actions as only temporary suspensions to review their political giving.
 The chemical company Dow, however, promised a more lasting punishment for those who backed Trump in Congress.
 It said it would cut off donations to lawmakers who voted against certifying the election for the entire two-year terms of the House members involved and the six-year terms of senators.

+“If you are a member of the Trump administration right now … and you don’t take action on what are obviously illegal and dangerous things that Trump is doing, then when you go out to get a seat on a corporate board, people are going to remember that,” Rick Wilson, a Lincoln Project co-founder, told CNN in a recent interview.

+“We are going to be very diligent about making sure actions have consequences,” he said.

-More important than money or the demands for refunds is the message that corporate America has delivered to Washington, said Michael Malbin, a political science professor at the University of Albany and an expert on campaign money.
+Even more important than halting contributions is the new message that corporate America delivered to Washington this week, said Michael Malbin, a political science professor at the University of Albany and an expert on campaign money.

 “The fact that major organizations are saying that they are disgusted matters,” he said.
 “This is a public statement about what they believe is right and wrong.”

-Note: This story has been updated with comments from Lincoln Project co-founder Rick Wilson.